Nexusforge/nexus/notes/extensibility.md

 **Backend Source Duplicates**

 When a backend source is registered twice this will most likely lead to duplicate catalogs.
 Duplicates will be ignored with a log warning.
-Catalogs provided by backend sources registerd by administrators will win over other catalogs.
+Catalogs provided by backend sources registered by administrators will win over other catalogs.
 Also catalogs that are already registered will win over new catalogs.

 **Add / Remove Package Reference**